MOIRA respects the privacy and confidentiality of all clients and their families/carers. MOIRA aims to ensure that all individuals enjoy:

 Can you access and correct your information?

-If personal information we hold about you is incorrect, we will, on your request to correct it or where we are satisfied that the information is inaccurate, out of date, incomplete, irrelevant or misleading, take such steps as are reasonable in the circumstances to ensure that the information is corrected.
+Where we are satisfied that information is inaccurate, out of date, incomplete, irrelevant or misleading, we will take steps as are reasonable in the circumstances, to ensure that the information is corrected If personal information we hold about you is incorrect, on your request we will correct it..
 However, if you request us to correct personal information that we hold about you and we refuse to do so, we will, to the extent reasonable, provide you a written response as to our reasons.

 How can I resolve any privacy issues?